omohemma/simple-ecommerce-vue/README.md

     - Fully **responsive** across devices.
     - Includes **loading indicators** and **error states** for API requests.
     - Handles **empty states** gracefully with informative messages and fallback visuals.
+- **Commit Message Standardization**:
+  Husky has been configured to enforce standard commit messages using commitlint.
+This ensures all commit messages follow a consistent pattern for better readability and versioning.
+Commits should follow the Conventional Commit specification, which improves automation for release management.

 ---

 ## 📡 API

 This app uses the free and public **[Fake Store API](https://fakestoreapi.com/)** to fetch products and categories.

+---
+##  ⏱ Time Tracking Report

+For the time tracking report related to the development of this project, you can view the detailed report **[here](https://drive.google.com/file/d/1sKwa9UtYahu3vBebjo3tqS8SAP9slcfq/view?usp=sharing)**.

 ---